jpmonettas/clograms/README.md

 You can find function call references by using the `Find references` context menu.
 Double clicking on any funcition reference will automatically add a node behind it.

+### Discover protocols and multimethods

+You can right click on any project node and use the `Find project protocols` or `Find project multimethods` to discover protocols and multimethods inside any project.

 ### Coloring